 Section 6.05.
-OFF-STREET PARKING CONSTRUCTION AND OPERATION.
-Wherever the off-street parking requirements above, require the building of an off-street parking lot shall be laid out, constructed and maintained in accordance with the following standards and regulations:
+OFF-STREET PARKING CONSTRUCTION AND OPERATION

+Wherever the off-street parking requirements above require the construction of an off-street parking lot, the off-street parking lot shall be laid out, constructed, and maintained in accordance with the following standards and regulations:

 No parking lot shall be constructed unless and until a permit therefore is issued by the Building Inspector.
 Applications for a permit shall be submitted to the Building Inspector and shall be accompanied with two (2) sets of plans for the development and construction of the parking lot showing that the provisions of this section will be fully complied with.

-Plans for the layout of off-street parking facilities shall be in accord with the following minimum requirements:
+Plans for the layout of off-street parking facilities shall meet the following minimum requirements in the table below and the illustration on the following page:

 TABLE OF OFF-STREEET PARKING CONSTRUCTION AND OPERATION